-The Points Based System (PBS) is the UK system for managing migration for those non-European Economic Area (EEA) nationals wishing to enter the UK for the purpose of work or study.
-The system consists of five tiers, and Tier 4 (General) is the immigration category for students, postgraduate doctors and dentists, and students' union sabbatical officers.
+The Points Based System (PBS) is the UK system for managing migration for non-UK nationals wishing to enter the UK for the purpose of work or study.

-If you are 17 years old or above and intend to study for a full-time or part-time undergraduate or postgraduate programme at the University of Suffolk, you must apply for an adult Tier 4 (General) student visa.
+If you are 17 years old or above, and intend to study for a full-time or part-time undergraduate or postgraduate programme at the University of Suffolk, you must apply for an adult Student visa.

 The application form is available on the UK Visas and Immigration (UKVI) website.

 To make a Student Route visa application you are required to score 70 points.
 Your 70 points will be based on the following:

-- Confirmation of a unique Confirmation of Acceptance for Studies (CAS) number from your approved education provider (University of Suffolk), and the documents used to obtain this (30 points).
-To get a CAS number you will need to accept an unconditional offer from the University of Suffolk, pass a Pre-CAS Interview and pay your CAS deposit - see below for further details)
+- Confirmation of Acceptance for Studies (CAS) requirement (to obtain a CAS number, you will need to accept an unconditional offer from the University of Suffolk, pass a Pre-CAS Interview and pay your CAS deposit - see below for further details)